 In the past she was a reporter for Fortune where she wrote about the intersection of diversity and tech.
-Her work has appeared in Harvard Business Review, ESPN, Kirkus Reviews, The New Straits Times, GoKunming.com, The Jakarta Post, and Mint.
+Her work has appeared in several publications including The Atlantic, Harvard Business Review, ESPN, and Kirkus Reviews.

 Before working as a reporter, she was a financial specialist for the U.S. Department of Treasury, taught English in Malaysia on a Fulbright scholarship and wrote a book documenting the history of the Malaysian Fulbright program.
 She has a BA in writing seminars and psychology from Johns Hopkins and an MS from Columbia Journalism School.
 She’s also a graduate of GrubStreet’s Novel Incubator program.
 Shalene has taught writing classes in the Boston area, spoken at conferences about trust and diversity, and is always happy to chat.